 The Access Gallery piece Guernica captures much of their creative belief, “that people with disabilities need to be seen, need to be heard, and need to be at the tables where decisions about them are made.
 The braille in this piece states – ‘Nothing about us without us’ a familiar refrain to anyone working in the disability community,’ finished Amy as she describes what the piece means to Access Gallery.

-But there’s more – in celebrating the 30th Anniversary of the passing of the Americans with Disabilities Act, Denver eatery Pizzeria Locale will have the artwork on pizza boxes throughout the month of July.
-When you enjoy your slice, you’ll now know the message behind the work.
+But there’s more – in celebrating the 30th Anniversary of the passing of the Americans with Disabilities Act, Denver eatery Pizzeria Locale had the artwork on pizza boxes throughout the month of July.